-NCTC Education provides weekly after-school workshops and in-school residencies for K-8 students in San Francisco schools.
-The fall semester runs September thru mid-December.
+The winter & spring semesters run January thru May.
 After-school workshops take place Monday-Friday one hour per week (for 8-10 weeks) between 2:30-5 pm.
 In-school residencies vary on day, time, and hours.
-Preferably, Teaching Artists work 2-3 afternoons per week.
-All classes will be in-person and masked.
+Preferably, Teaching Artists work 2-3 afternoons per week and, when possible, NCTC books back-to-back workshops at a single site to maximize time and compensation.
+All classes will be in-person and mask-optional.

-- Experience teaching youth ages 5 to 13
+● Experience teaching youth ages 5 to 13

-- Reliable, team player, communicative, willing to learn new skills, friendly and outgoing
+● Reliable, team player, communicative, willing to learn new skills, friendly and outgoing

-- Ability to travel to San Francisco school sites
+● Ability to travel to San Francisco school sites

-- All Teaching Artists will complete a background check and must show proof of COVID vaccination and negative Tuberculosis (TB) test.
+● All Teaching Artists will complete a background check and must show proof of COVID vaccination and negative Tuberculosis (TB) test

-- B.A. or B.F.A. in theatre or performing arts preferred, but not mandatory with relevant experience
+● B.A. or B.F.A. in theatre or performing arts preferred, but not mandatory with relevant experience

 NCTC is regularly hiring designers (including scenic, sound, lighting, props, costumes), technicians, and stage managers for upcoming productions.